-Your non-profit organization has decided to host or is considering hosting a wine tasting fundraiser and you’ve been asked to help plan it.
+Your nonprofit has decided to host or is considering hosting a wine-tasting fundraiser, and you’ve been asked to help plan it.
+Great – now what?
 Here we’ve provided some basic guidelines for you to consider as your organization starts organizing and planning your wine tasting event.
-This information will help keep your planning process on track, and make you look like a pro the day of your fundraising event.
+This information will help keep your planning process on track and make you look like a pro on the day of your charity event.

 We cover the following topics:

-Wine tasting events are very popular social and Valentine’s Day Fundraising events.
+Wine tasting events are popular social and holiday fundraising events.
+Wine-related events also work well for corporate fundraising.
 After all, most people love tasting wines!
 This makes finding participants for the event pretty easy.
-If event promotion is done well, you are very likely to attract people outside of your donor base, purely on the popularity and appeal of wine tasting events.
+If event promotion is done well, you are very likely to attract people outside your donor base purely on the popularity and appeal of wine-tasting events.

-The first step in organizing a wine tasting event is establishing fundraising goals.
-Determine how much money you need to raise and estimate costs as these will certainly influence your planning, Create a fundraising event budget and project plan that spells out your financial goals and outlines roles and responsibilities.
+The first step in organizing a charity wine tasting event is establishing fundraising goals.
+Determine how much money you need to raise and estimate costs, as these will undoubtedly influence your planning.
+Create a fundraising event budget and project plan that spells out your financial goals and outlines roles and responsibilities.

 Decide on an initial format for your wine tasting event.
-Will it be part of a larger charity gala event or is it a stand-alone fundraiser?
-Will the wine tasting be an educational event, a blind tasting or a judged show?
-Will you have a theme and specialize in red wines for Valentine’s Day, summer white wines or champaigns?
+Will it be part of a larger charity gala event, or is it a stand-alone fundraiser?
+Will the wine tasting be an educational event, a blind tasting, or a judged show?
+Will you have a theme and specialize in red wines for Valentine’s Day events, summer white wines, or champagnes?
 How will participating vineyards or wine shops have an opportunity to promote their products?

 Contact your local Chamber of Commerce to find out if other charity events are taking place in your area on your proposed dates.
-Over saturation of too many fundraisers could lead to low attendance and unattainable financial goals.
-You’ll want to avoid competing against another wine tasting events or large community charity events if at all possible.
+Oversaturation of too many fundraisers could lead to low attendance and unattainable financial goals.
+You’ll want to avoid competing against another charity wine-tasting event or large community charity events if at all possible.